-In the figures below, we confront the data of the particle ratios calculated using our quantum-mechanically inspired statistically corrected hadron resonance gas model (IHRG) based on Eq. (\ref{eq:lnZz}) (red dashed lines with our calculations of the same particle ratios using the ideal hadron resonance gas model (HRG) based on Eq. (\ref{eq:lnZ}) (black solid curves), with our corresponding calculations based on CRMC EPOS $1.99$ simulations (blue stars), and finally with the corresponding experimental data (different symbols) characterizing the results measured at STAR BES-I energies \cite{Bzdak:2019pkr} and partially at the Alternating Gradient Synchrotron (AGS) \cite{braun1999chemical} and the Superproton Synchrotron (SPS) \cite{braun1996thermal} energies, as well, such as NA49 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega}, NA44 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega, afanasiev2002energy, blume2005review}, NA57 \cite{antinori2004energy}, and PHENIX \cite{Adler:2006xd}.
-Future facilities like NICA and FAIR future facilities \cite{Taranenko:2020vqn,Galatyuk:2019lcf} in the temperature range $T\in [130, 200~$MeV$]$, are expected to have access to a large chunk of this beam energy range.
-These temperatures are rather typical for the QCD equation-of-state and for phenomenological applications in the context of heavy-ion collisions.
-We adjusted the quantum-mechanical correlation length (parameter) to the optimal value $r$ = 0.85 fm, which is the best value, in all of our computations using our new HRG model.
+Below are the comparison figures between the particle ratio data from our statistically corrected hadron resonance gas model (HRG) inspired by quantum mechanics, using Eq. (\ref{eq:lnZz}) (black solid curves) and our calculations of the same particle ratios using the ideal hadron resonance gas model (IHRG) based on Eq. (\ref{eq:lnZ}) (red dashed curves).
+Furthermore, we give our comparable calculations using CRMC EPOS $1.99$ simulations (blue stars), and compare them with related experimental results (different symbols).
+These experimental results are based in part on observations collected at the Superproton Synchrotron (SPS) \cite{braun1996thermal}, the Alternating Gradient Synchrotron (AGS) \cite{braun1999chemical}, NA49 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega}, NA44 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega, afanasiev2002energy, blume2005review}, NA57 \cite{antinori2004energy}, and PHENIX \cite{Adler:2006xd}.
+Future facilities like NICA and FAIR \cite{Taranenko:2020vqn,Galatyuk:2019lcf}, operating within the temperature range $T\in [130, 200~$MeV$]$, are expected to have access to a large chunk of this beam energy range.
+These temperatures are notably typical for the QCD equation-of-state and for phenomenological applications in heavy-ion collisions.
+We adjusted the quantum-mechanical correlation length (parameter) to $r$ = 0.85 fm, which is the best value, in all of our computations using our new HRG model.